Hospitality Award · Public Holidays · MA000009 Clauses 29 & 35

 Worked example: A full-time Level 4 employee works an 8-hour shift on Easter Monday under a written substitute arrangement.

-Compared to the standard 250% arrangement (8 × $28.12 × 2.50 = $562.40), the substitute saves $281.20 in cash that day — but creates an annual leave liability of equivalent value.
+Compared to the standard 225% arrangement (8 × $28.12 × 2.25 = $506.16), the substitute pays $224.96 less in cash that day — but creates an annual leave liability of equivalent value (8 hours added at the base rate).
 The arrangement must be voluntary and in writing — the employee cannot be required to accept it.

 Reasonable Refusal — The OS MCAP Rule